 How to access genetic testing and evaluation

 Genetic counselors and clinical geneticists are experts in genetic testing and evaluation.
 A primary care doctor, cardiologist, or surgeon may not have the most current information regarding genetic aortic conditions.
+Consulting with a certified genetic counselor or geneticist is recommended in coordination with genetic testing.
+These specialists can help you understand the risks and benefits, as well as the possible outcomes.

 - You may obtain a referral from a primary care provider or other clinician.
+We recommend seeing a genetics specialist who has experience in cardiovascular or aortopathy genetics.

 - A comprehensive clinic directory is provided by The Marfan Foundation.
 These clinics specialize in genetic aortic conditions and are not limited to Marfan syndrome.
 Clinics will typically include specialists in genetics, cardiology (heart), ophthalmology (eyes), and orthopedics (bones and joints).